Invariant measures of disagreement with stochastic dominance: Introduction

-Following ideas that go back to \cite{Hodges}, these facts invite to consider relaxed versions of stochastic order for which feasible statistical tests can be designed.
-This is often carried say through a suitable distance, say through contamination neighbourhoods or through combinations of both methods.
-In any case the goal is the substitution of the null by including ``similar" distributions leading to reject it just if there are ``relevant changes" on the original hypothesis (\cite{Rudas}, \cite{Munk1998}, \cite{Liu}, \cite{Alv2011b}, or recently \cite{Dette1} and \cite{Dette2} share this point of view).
+While {the interest of s.d. is clear}, it is often observed that such a relation is too strong as to be satisfied in practice. {For instance,} \cite{Arcones} notes that s.d. (\ref{storder}) may well hold over {most of the domain but it may fail over a small part of it, or may simply be unknown or unknowable over the entire range {(a fact also implicit in \cite{Lesh2002})}.
+Even worse, if we want to conclude that s.d. holds we should gather statistical evidence to reject the null in the testing problem of $ H_0: F \nleq_{st}G \mbox{ vs } H_a: F \leq_{st}G. $ But, { this is an impossible task}, because, even if $F \leq_{st}G$, there exist $F^*$ and $G^*$ as close as desired to $F$ and $G$ with $F^* \nleq_{st}G^* $ (see \cite{Berger}).

-We can cite several interesting examples of relaxations of stochastic order.
-The `stochastic precedence' relation, introduced in \cite{Arcones}, is related to the probability of obtaining greater values under $F$ than under $G$ when independently sampled.
-Stochastic precedence would mean that this probability is at most 1/2.
-In a different line, the approach for ``almost stochastic dominance", introduced in \cite{Lesh2002}, is based on measuring the relative contribution of $|F-G|$ on the set $(F<G)$, where (\ref{storder}) is not satisfied, to the $L_1$ distance between $F$ and $G$.
-Yet, \cite{Alv2015} introduced another index in the spirit of similarity, based on the contamination model.
+Following ideas that go back to \cite{Hodges}, {we can find in the literature contributions whose} goal is to enlarge the null by including ``similar" distributions leading to reject it just if there are ``relevant { differences" between $F$ and $G$. \cite{Munk1998}, \cite{Liu}, \cite{Alv2011b}, \cite{Dette1} and \cite{Dette2} share this point of view.